benthevining/Limes/programs/file_util/README.md

 ```
 FileUtil touch <filesOrDirs...> [--no-create]
 ```
-If the `--no-create option` is specified, files/directories in the input list that don't already exist will simply be ignored.
-Otherwise, they will eb created.
+If the `--no-create` option is specified, files/directories in the input list that don't already exist will simply be ignored.
+Otherwise, they will be created.

 ### `type`: Print the type of a filesystem entry
 ```